gbolo/linuxctl.com/content/post/syncthing-why-you-should-be-using-it.md

 Before I get into why I feel [Syncthing](https://syncthing.net) is the best option for a self-hosted syncing solution, let me give an account of my history with syncing software.

 ## Start of the Journey - DropBox
-Looking through my email inbox, I found the welcome email I received when I first joined Dropbox.
-It was delivered in 2011, and I remember how much I loved it back then.
+Looking through my email inbox, I found the welcome email I received when I first joined Dropbox. **It was delivered in 2011,** and I remember how much I loved it back then.
 Finally, I had a convenient way to sync files across all my computers.
 Life was easier back then, **ignorance was bliss.** I was happy for a while, but when I started running my own server at home full time, I began thinking:

 > I have my Linux box at home with all this free storage available doing almost nothing. why don't I start using it for my syncing needs?

-This immediately made me thing of the potential benefits of self-hosting options:
+This immediately made me think of the potential benefits of the self-hosted options:

 - **All-you-can-eat storage** for free!
 - I can put some **sensitive/personal files** in my shares, and not worry about it being in the cloud.